Topic/Technology

 Furthermore, conventional financial ROI measures are inadequate when measuring AI investments.
 Unlike traditional projects, the Return on AI investment (RoAI) needs to capture more strategic values like enhanced decision-making, customer experience, innovation capability, and competitive agility.
 Organizations tend to neglect to measure these intangible values, which results in perceived underperformance and early cancellation of promising AI initiatives.

-AI failures in Business
+Root Causes of AI failures in Business

 The Real Reason Behind AI Failures: Misalignment, Not Machine Errors